Charles E. Boyk Law Offices, LLC

 The use of a cellphone by the defendant at the time of an accident can impact the injury claim on behalf of the client.
 The court would look at the totality of the circumstances.
 Based on that, the question would be that since the defendant did not have all of their attention on safely driving, what percentage of the total negligence caused the accident?

 If both the injured party and the at-fault driver were found to be using their cell phones at the time of the accident, the court would look at liability equaling to 100%.
 Assuming that both parties were negligent, they would look at the totality of the circumstances and determine how liability should be split up.

 If you were hurt in a truck wreck, you may worry about how to recover financially from your medical bills and missed time at work.
 Thankfully, compensation may be available if someone else was at fault for your injuries.
-Contact a Bowling Green texting while driving truck accident lawyer to discuss your case.
+Contact a Bowling Green, OH texting while driving truck accident lawyer to discuss your case.

 Copyright © 2024, Charles E. Boyk Law Offices, LLC. | All rights reserved.